motoleon/BoostDisk/README.md

 # BoostDisk
-Ram Cache Disk (Dynamic, Compressed, Intelligent)
+Ram Cache Disk (Dynamic, Compressed, Intelligent, Efficient)

 Dynamic: Only use needed Ram, adjust to Free Ram.
 In real time.